This post is also available in:

-Operation "Canada" was the last action fought by 5th Canadian Armoured Division in the Second World War.
-The battle to open the northern Dutch port of Delfzijl lasted ten days, and cost the Division a total of 62 dead and 180 wounded.
-Yet it has largely been forgotten.
+Operation "Canada" marked the final engagement of the 5th Canadian Armoured Division in the Second World War.
+This intense battle to liberate the northern Dutch port of Delfzijl spanned ten days and resulted in 62 dead and 180 wounded for the Division.
+Despite its significance, this operation has largely faded from public memory.

-Delfzijl is located on the coast of the Ems Estuary, facing the German port of Emden.
-As one of Holland’s largest secondary ports, it looked promising to military planners for use in relieving the starving Dutch population following the “hunger winter” of 1944-1945.
-Delfzijl and its guns were part of the defences of Emden and the Ems estuary so the port could not by simply isolated until the war ended.
+Delfzijl is situated on the coast of the Ems Estuary, directly across from the German port of Emden.
+As one of Holland’s largest secondary ports, it appeared promising to military planners for providing relief to the starving Dutch population following the “hunger winter” of 1944-1945.
+Delfzijl, along with the German artillery, formed a crucial part of the defenses of Emden and the Ems Estuary.
+Consequently, the port could not simply be isolated until the war ended.

-The operation, code-named “Canada” was primarily an infantry battle.
-The Perth regiment began the reduction of the perimeter capturing the villages of Krewerd and Holwierde.
-The Irish Regiment launched an attack from Wagenborgen on the 25th after the town was liberated by the Canadian Scottish, the next day the Westminster Regiment (Motor) started noth to capture the eastern gun batteries.
+The operation, code-named “Canada,” was primarily an infantry battle.
+The Perth Regiment initiated the reduction of the perimeter by capturing the villages of Krewerd and Holwierde.
+On the 25th, after Wagenborgen was liberated by the Canadian Scottish, the Irish Regiment launched an attack from the town.
+The next day, the Westminster Regiment (Motor) advanced north to capture the eastern gun batteries.

-Brigadier Johnston had been told to co-ordinate the capture of Delfzijl with 3rd Division’s attack on Emden.
-In the event 3rd Division was heavily engaged at Leer.
-Johnston decided that finishing off German resistance quickly would be less costly than a slow advance under punishing artillery fire.
-By the evening of April 30th Brigade reached the inner defensive perimeter.
-The Cape Breton Highlanders attacked that night but minefields slowed the advance.
-Tanks of the 8th New Brunswick Hussars were sent to help and the battlegroup fought its way into the town.
+Brigadier Johnston had been tasked with coordinating the capture of Delfzijl with the 3rd Division’s attack on Emden.
+However, the 3rd Division became heavily engaged at Leer.
+Johnston determined that quickly finishing off German resistance would be less costly than a slow advance under heavy artillery fire.
+By the evening of April 30th, the Brigade reached the inner defensive perimeter.
+The Cape Breton Highlanders launched an attack that night, but minefields slowed their progress.
+Tanks from the 8th New Brunswick Hussars were dispatched to assist, and the battlegroup fought its way into the town.

-The Irish Regiment, with a squadron of 8th Canadian Hussars (Princess Louise’s) tanks completed the capture of the eastern part of the fortress the same day.
-The garrison commander surrendered officially that evening, May 2nd.
-More than 4,000 prisoners were taken in the ten-day battle that marked the end of the war for 5th Canadian Armoured Division.
-Johnston made a comment that probably best summarizes the sacrifice of the sixty-two men of 5th Division who gave their lives in late April and early May of 1945: “‘They were determined in the capture of Delfzijl when victory was in our hands and life once more was precious.
+The Irish Regiment, accompanied by a squadron of 8th Canadian Hussars (Princess Louise’s) tanks, successfully completed the capture of the eastern part of the fortress on the same day.
+The garrison commander officially surrendered that evening, May 2nd.
+In the ten-day battle that marked the end of the war for the 5th Canadian Armoured Division, more than 4,000 prisoners were taken.
+Johnston aptly summarized the sacrifice of the sixty-two men of the 5th Division who gave their lives in late April and early May of 1945: “‘They were determined in the capture of Delfzijl when victory was in our hands and life once more was precious.”

-Battlefield Tours offers battlefield tours for both private and mixed groups in Delfzijl and surroundings.
-Battlefield Tours can provide specific programs for larger groups, schools and scouting groups.
-In Delfzijl we offer different tours, we offer tours to the north and south of Delfzijl.
-The Battlefield Tours in Delfzijl require motorized transport because of distance and tour length.
-Battlefield Tours can provide transport for groups up to 8 persons.
-But if you feel more comfortable in your own car, you can follow us using your car also.
-Groups larger than 8 persons will have to provide for (additional) transport themselves.
-The tour in Delfzijl and surroundings takes a full day.
+Battlefield Tours offers battlefield tours for both private and mixed groups in Delfzijl and its surroundings.
+We provide tailored programs for larger groups, schools, and scouting groups.
+Explore various tour options in Delfzijl, including tours to the north and south of the city.
+Our Battlefield Tours in Delfzijl require motorized transportation due to the distances covered and the length of the tours.
+We can accommodate groups of up to 8 persons with our transport services.
+However, if you prefer, you can follow us in your own car.
+Groups larger than 8 persons will need to arrange additional transportation.
+Our tours in Delfzijl and the surrounding areas typically last a full day.

 Tour highlights*